fure0061/IZA/README.md

 # IZA
-IZA project\n
-The Pianino game on swift language\n
+The "Pianino" game on swift language.
+See documentation
-            See documentation\n